 With lake levels still elevated, the Municipality of Leamington should continue to monitor the flood control dykes in the Southeast Leamington Area, including the Mersea Road 1 Dyke and the Marentette Dyke.
 The Municipality of Leamington and the County of Essex should continue to monitor the shoreline area along Point Pelee Drive.
 The City of Windsor should continue to monitor water levels along the flood control dykes within the Little River Drain corridor.
 Community Flood Coordinators and municipal staff are encouraged to continue monitoring their respective shoreline areas.

-People should take extra caution and avoid rivers, streams and shoreline areas during significant precipitation and wind/lake wave events.
-The combination of slippery banks, waves, waves overtopping breakwalls, and fast moving water can be dangerous.
+People are encouraged to stay safe and to take extra caution to avoid areas where flooding is occurring as well as rivers, streams, and shoreline areas during significant rainfall and wind events.
+The combination of slippery banks, waves, waves overtopping shoreline structures, and fast moving water can be dangerous.
 Standing water can also present its own unseen hazards.
-Children, pets, and livestock should be kept away from flowing, standing water, and shoreline/breakwall areas.
+Children, pets, and livestock should be kept away from flowing or standing water as well as shoreline areas.

 Essex Region Conservation Authority officials will continue to monitor conditions and advise accordingly.